ohathar/Sportarr/README.md

 ---

-**Note**: Sportarr is a fork of Sonarr, adapted specifically for combat sports content.
+**Note**: Sportarr is a fork of Sonarr, adapted specifically for sports content across all major leagues and competitions worldwide.
 We're grateful to the Sonarr team for their excellent foundation.

 ## Credits

-Built with ❤️ by combat sports fans, for combat sports fans.
+Built with ❤️ by sports fans, for sports fans.

 Special thanks to:
 - The Sonarr team for the original codebase
+- TheSportsDB for comprehensive sports data
 - All contributors and testers
-- The combat sports community
+- The global sports community